samchungy/fastify-zod-openapi/README.md

 app.setValidatorCompiler(validatorCompiler);
 app.setSerializerCompiler(serializerCompiler);

-const openapi: ZodOpenApiVersion = '3.1.0';
+const openapi: ZodOpenApiVersion = '3.0.3'; // If this is not specified, it will default to 3.1.0

 await app.register(fastifyZodOpenApiPlugin, { openapi });
 await app.register(fastifySwagger, {